Dennis Golden: Early life

 Golden was born in Bayside, Queens.
 He attended Holy Cross High School and graduated in its inaugural class.
 He practiced football and basketball.

 Football playing career

 Golden was a two–way starter at tackle for the Holy Cross Crusaders football team, where he was a team co–captain in 1962 under head coach Eddie Anderson.

-Golden was drafted by the Dallas Cowboys in the 16th round (216th overall) of the 1963 NFL draft, but he instead chose to enlist in the United States Marines and pursue a career in education.
+Golden was drafted by the Dallas Cowboys in the 16th round (216th overall) of the 1963 NFL draft.
+He instead chose to enlist in the United States Marines and pursue a career in education.
 He was a part of the Quantico 1963 Armed Forces Championship football team.

 In 1966, he signed a contract with the Boston Patriots of the American Football League, but was waived on August 30.

 In 1974, he was inducted into the Holy Cross Varsity Club Hall of Fame.
 In 2014, he received the Holy Cross Receives Sanctae Crucis Award.